philipbelesky/groundhog/site/content/_index.md

 +++
-title:      "Groundhog"
+title=      "Groundhog"
+[extra]
-excerpt:    "Groundhog is a Grasshopper plugin and wiki exploring the applications of computational design in landscape architecture."
+excerpt=    "Groundhog is a Grasshopper plugin and wiki exploring the applications of computational design in landscape architecture."
 +++